 This recipe is easy to scale-double or triple it to make a big batch and store in the fridge for quick, healthy breakfasts or snacks throughout the week!

-- Mix the chia and water: In a small bowl, combine the chia seeds with the hot water.
-Stir to mix then let sit for 2 minutes to allow the chia seeds to activate and absorb the water.
+- Activate the chia seeds: In a bowl, combine the chia seeds and hot water.
+Stir very well and let sit for 2 minutes to thicken.
+The mixture will start thin, then quickly become thick as the seeds absorb the liquid.

 Topping Ideas